Steps to Certification

 ABPMR Part II Certification Exam

 The application window for the Part II Examination opens right about the time you get your results from the Part I Examination (September-October).
-If you pass, you can apply for the Part II Examination, which is an oral examination administered on one weekend in May in Rochester, Minnesota.
+If you pass, you can apply for the Part II Oral Examination that is administered virtually in the spring.

 If you successfully pass the Part I and Part II Examinations, congratulations!
 You’re now certified in physical medicine and rehabilitation and have set yourself apart as a board certified specialist.